kirwa-KO/feasy/src/utils/manual.md

 ### NAME
-   **feasy** – command line for creating Stateful and Stateless widgets and screens
+   **feasy** – command line for creating Stateful and Stateless widgets and screens in Flutter

 ### OPTIONS: